Combinatorics of graded module categories over skew polynomial algebras at roots of unity: Point simplicial complexes of skew polynomial algebras at cube roots of unity

 To examine point simplicial complexes, the following operation on a digraph is useful.

-\begin{dfn} For a given digraph $G$ and its vertex $v$, there exists a unique digraph $\widetilde{G}$ which is switching equivalent to $G$ such that $v$ is an isolated vertex in $\widetilde{G}$.
-(We can obtain such unique $\widetilde{G}$ by switching at the neighbor vertices of $v$.)
+\begin{dfn} For a given digraph $G$ and its vertex $v$, there exists a unique digraph $\widetilde{G}$ which is given by iterated switching applied to $G$ such that $v$ is an isolated vertex in $\widetilde{G}$.
+(See Proposition~\ref{prop:iso}.)
 We call $\widetilde{G}$ the \emph{isolation} of $G$ at $v$ and write it as $I_v(G)$. \end{dfn} For example, let $G$ be the following: Then each of the isolations is as follows:

 First we show the following result; compare with Theorem \ref{thm:pm1} (which is for $\ell=2$) and Example \ref{ex:swsc} (which is for $\ell\geq4$).

 \begin{thm} Let $S_\omega$ and $S_{\omega'}$ be standard graded skew polynomial algebras in $n$ variables at cube roots of unity.
 If $n \leq 5$, then the following are equivalent. \begin{enumerate} \item[(\rnum{1})] $\GrMod S_{\omega}$ is equivalent to $\GrMod S_{\omega'}$. \item[(\rnum{2})] $\Delta_{\omega}$ is isomorphic to $\Delta_{\omega'}$. \end{enumerate} \end{thm}